 “A call to a child abuse hotline is as much a request for help as a call to 911.”

 That one sentence defines the intent of this Strategic Action Plan.
 The intent is neither punitive nor accusatory.
-The intent is a call to action from a variety of perspectives.
+The intent is a call to action.

 Focus on the Child:

 Inadequate or incorrect mental health treatment of children who have been abused or neglected results in adults facing life-long mental health issues and increased life challenges through no fault of their own.
 Early child trauma treatment must become a standard part of CWS.
 Focus on the Child.

 It is time for action.
 It is time to redesign the Child Welfare System.